CesarMtzV/CTFs/TryHackMe/Simple_CTF/README.md

 nmap -A -T4 -p- 10.10.x.x
 ```

-3. What's the CVE you're using against the application?
+### 3. What's the CVE you're using against the application?
 ```
 CVE-2019-9053
 ```

-4. To what kind of vulnerability is the application vulnerable?
+### 4. To what kind of vulnerability is the application vulnerable?
 ```
 SQLi
 ```

 First, we are going to acces the ftp service through the user 'anonymous'.
 Inside the ftp we find a text file with important information.
-We ge the file and transfer it to our computer so we can read it.
+We get the file and transfer it to our computer so we can read it.
 ```bash
 kali@kali:~$ ftp 10.10.253.82
 Connected to 10.10.253.82.